brendonparker/AwsBatchPlayground/README.md

 # Sample C# application using AWS Batch

-This is a demo app of using AWS Batch.
+This is a demo app of using AWS Batch with fargate containers to process the jobs.
 It includes a sample CDK project to stand up the bits in AWS.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.